pravatbhusal/mad-android-lectures/Lecture2/README.md

 In this lecture, we're going to understand this folder and how to manage your app's resources.

 The below steps are examples to using each resource folder.
-If you downloaded this repository, then all of these steps are already done for you, so it'd just merely be available for reference.
+If you downloaded this repository, then all of these steps are already done for you, so it's just there for reference.

 ##### 1. ```drawable``` folder
 The drawable folder contains your app's images, backgrounds, vector art.
 We can actually add new